karthiktr27597/ZENTASK-5/README.md

 # ZENTASK-5

-Question-1

-Do the below programs in anonymous function & IIFE Print odd numbers in an array
+Question-1 - Below programs in anonymous function & IIFE.

-Convert all the strings to title caps in a string array Sum of all numbers in an array
-Return all the prime numbers in an array
-Return all the palindromes in an array
-Return median of two sorted arrays of the same size.
-Remove duplicates from an array
-Rotate an array by k times
+a.Print odd numbers in an array. b.Convert all the strings to title caps in a string array. c.Sum of all numbers in an array. d.Return all the prime numbers in an array e.Return all the palindromes in an array f.Return median of two sorted arrays of the same size. g.Remove duplicates from an array h.Rotate an array by k times

-Question -3

-Do the below programs in arrow functions.
+Question -3 - Below programs in arrow functions.

-Print odd numbers in an array
-Convert all the strings to title caps in a string array Sum of all numbers in an array
-Return all the prime numbers in an array
-Return all the palindromes in an array
+a.Print odd numbers in an array b.Convert all the strings to title caps in a string array c.Sum of all numbers in an array d.Return all the prime numbers in an array e.Return all the palindromes in an array